Discover proven strategies to accelerate your ballroom dance learning and see faster results from your dance lessons.

 This makes your next lesson with your trainer/teacher even more productive.

-There are so many great reasons to work with a dance coach – here are 16 if you need some.
+There are so many great reasons to work with a dance coach.
 In short, working with a dance coach (also referred to as a “coaching lesson”) is nothing short of a supercharge for your dance momentum.

 With concentrated material that is built to do everything from finishing routines to starting new dances, every coaching lesson is designed to eliminate many of the learning traffic jams you can experience along the way.

-Whether it’s getting in shape (see #4), a big presentation at work, or prepping for a test, we all can benefit from a concentrated time and effort.
+Whether it’s getting in shape, a big presentation at work, or prepping for a test, we all can benefit from a concentrated time and effort.

 A surge would be the perfect way to kickstart a new project like a dance routine, a new level, or integrating a new dance into your program.